AEA Graduate Education Diversity Internship Program (GEDI)

 Interns are supported by colleagues at school, at their site placements, and within the sponsoring association:

 • An Academic Advisor.
-The academic advisor at the Intern's home institution supports and coordinates coursework and other activities, while helping to integrate the internship program with the student's plan of study.
+The academic advisor at the Intern's home institution supports and coordinates coursework and other activities while helping to integrate the internship program with the student's plan of study.

 • A Sponsoring Agency.
 Students generally are matched with sponsoring agencies near their graduate institution that provide the opportunity to perform evaluation activities compatible with students' research interests and skills.